-While it’s been widely accepted that Overwatch is a first person shooter, many of the roster line up don’t use traditional guns.
-The games resident cyborg ninja, Genji, uses a sword throwing star combination in order to accomplish his role as a damage inflicting offensive hero.
+While it’s widely accepted that Overwatch is a first-person shooter, many of its roster's line-up don’t use traditional guns.
+The game's resident cyborg-ninja, Genji, uses a sword-throwing star combination in order to accomplish his role as a damage-inflicting offensive hero.

-According to Overwatch lore, Genji’s odachi is named Ryu-ichimonji and has never been inspected, examined or repaired by anyone other than Genji.
-However, that’s not put a stop to the guys behind Men at Arms from making an attempt at forging the legendary weapon.
+According to Overwatch lore, Genji’s Odachi is named Ryu-ichimonji and has never been inspected, examined, or repaired by anyone other than Genji.
+However, that hasn't put a stop to the guys behind Men at Arms from making an attempt at forging the legendary weapon.

 In order to forge this sword, traditional blacksmithing methods are used in conjunction with more modern techniques in order to make sure the sword is as genuine as it can be.
-Once the sword was finished being forged, it’s further enhanced with a set of LEDs under a sheet of plexiglass in order to create the green strip featured in the game.
+Once the sword's forging is finished, the sword is further enhanced with a set of LEDs under a sheet of plexiglass in order to create the green strip featured in the game.